 Andreas S. Thum, Department of Biology, University of Konstanz.

-Tim Volgels, Department of Physiology, Anatomy and Genetics, Oxford University.
+Tim P. Vogels, Department of Physiology, Anatomy and Genetics, University of Oxford.

 More information about BCMC 2017 can be found here.